 It is in our nature to search for the essence of a problem

 Design for stiffness for extreme accuracies and stabilities

 We strive to a well-balanced mixture of mechanics, electronics and software

 Electronics & Software

 High performance of systems through dedicated electronics and software

 Integration and testing in cleanroom / vacuum / cryo

 It's fun, it's different, it's challenging!
 See if you fit in.

-We are looking for new colleagues who share our passion for the development of systems for high precision applications.
-We work in small and dedicated project teams which requires a broad skill set to be effective, as the field of work ranges from creating architecture concepts for new systems down to tackling integration issues when building a cutting edge, first-of-a-kind system.
+Our team has a shared passion for the development of systems for high precision applications.
+We work in small and dedicated project teams which requires a broad skill set to be effective, as the field of work ranges from creating architecture concepts for new systems, down to tackling integration issues when building a cutting edge, first-of-a-kind system.

 The background of our team is mostly in engineering disciplines: Mechanical / Electronics / Mechatronics / Software engineering.
 In order to be effective within our development team, each member should have good communication skills as well as the ability to think in a multidisciplinary and creative way.
 We have an open and flat organization structure.
 So there is plenty of room to improve your personal and technical skills too.